 4. To modify the function of the selected port depending on your deployment strategy, press the SPACEBAR.
-Disabled management interface (onboard) ports can be assigned the following functions: - DIS-the port is disabled; this is the default setting - MGMT-the port is specifically used to manage the device - MIRR-the port is used to mirror network traffic to another computer; this is typically used for debugging
+Disabled management interface (onboard) ports can be assigned the following functions: - DIS-the port is disabled; this is the default setting - MGMT-the port is specifically used to manage the device - MIRR-the port is used to mirror network traffic to another computer; this is typically used for debugging - SNIF-the port is used to receive and merely scan network traffic; Sniffer ports are unable to regulate endpoints and enforce policies - FOV-the port is a failover port

-Tip: For more information about different port functions, see Port Functions on page 2-11.
+Tip: For more information about different port functions, see [Port Functions](#) on page 2-11.